NCERT Solutions for Class 8 Maths Chapter 10 Exponents and Powers

 The detailed explanation for the above-written question is as follows

-As we know the exponential form
+As we know, the exponential form

-By using these two form we get,
+By using these two forms, we get,

 Answer: